 This is where it's good to be creative too: career leaps between industries that seem completely unrelated can be made much easier when you frame things not in terms of industry-specific skills but as broader indications of your interests and expertise.
 Melanie gives an example of a midwife of 15 years she recently worked with who wanted to move into project management in the private sector.

-"Sometimes people are sitting on a goldmine they don't realise.
-She was panicking that the two careers were so radically different, but we realised that one of her superpowers was that she had 15 years of clinical experience.
+"Sometimes people are sitting on a goldmine they don't realize.
+She was panicking that the two careers were so radically different, but we realized that one of her superpowers was that she had 15 years of clinical experience.
 So then she tailored her research to project management jobs which required significant clinical experience and then she found her dream job in quite a different role."

 Create opportunities for yourself

 With all of this information at your fingertips you can now start exploring your new industry or potential career.
 Melanie advises being proactive and finding companies or people that inspire you as opposed to looking just for specific job titles.